DORA 2025: AI Is Ubiquitous—Success Demands Organizational Change

 In Agreement

-• AI is effective for generating boilerplate, prototypes, client interfaces, and tests quickly.
+- AI is genuinely useful for boilerplate, prototypes, client interfaces, and tests when treated as a sometimes competent assistant rather than a replacement

 Opposed